Dads In The Delivery Room – What NOT To Do

 Just keep in mind that it feels ten times longer to your wife than it does for you.
 She's the one doing all of the work.
 Make her feel adequate and capable instead of like she's not doing something fast or well enough.

-Alright, here are some extra stuff that you'll find yourself almost doing.
+So there you have it, some things that you'll find yourself almost doing.
 But then you'll remember that the mother of your child needs you to be there for her in a more positive way.

 You know what you could get some bonus points for?
 Pay attention when she drags you to a prenatal class!
 Just kidding, she probably didn't have to drag you.
 I know that some men are just as interested and invested in the labor process as their woman counterpart.
 But just showing up isn't good enough.
 Pay attention and show her that you care.